element-hq/element-web/docs/cypress.md

    * `REGISTRATION_SECRET`: The secret used to register users via the REST API.
    * `MACAROON_SECRET_KEY`: Generated each time for security
    * `FORM_SECRET`: Generated each time for security
+   * `PUBLIC_BASEURL`: The localhost url + port combination the synapse is accessible at
  * `localhost.signing.key`: A signing key is auto-generated and saved to this file.
    Config templates should not contain a signing key and instead assume that one will exist in this file.